aatif187/E-Shop/README.md

 # E-Shop
 a Django-based E-shopping application.
 ## Features
--SignUp/Create an Account/Login/Logout
--products with category, price, description
--Add unlimited products to your cart
--checkout or order any product
+-SignUp/Create an Account/Login/Logout-products with category, price, description-Add unlimited products to your cart -checkout or order any product
 -add products from admin panel